DFE-Digital/cpd-payment-calculations/doc/adr/0003-separate-ecf-and-npq-calculation-engines-and-hashes-as-interfaces.md

 1. Both have fixed payments at 40%
 2. Both allow pulling some of the fixed payment into earlier "setup" payments (for cashflow).
-3. The variable payments are very different in detail.
+3. The output payments are very different in detail.
 4. They have different banding systems.

 ### People